If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 Coming to this one I have only one thing to say: Whenever I think of applying baking soda on my face it makes my hair stand on end.

 Have I seen it on Pinterest?
-Probably million times by now.
+Probably a million times by now.

 Do I want to comment every time I see someone explaining in great detail how baking soda is the best way to remove blackheads at home?